 You can also return the equipment yourself to some of our recycling centres.

-If you are unable to find a piece of equipment to help or you are having more difficulty managing at home, we can provide more support.
+If you are unable to find a piece of equipment to help or you are having more difficulty managing at home, we may be able to provide more support.

 Contact Call Derbyshire, email contact.centre@derbyshire.gov.uk, tel: 01629 533190 for advice and information about equipment and community services that could support you.
 More intensive or complex needs that cannot be addressed through Call Derbyshire, will be referred to a local team for further assessment.